Skip to content

 genfstab -U /mnt > /mnt/etc/fstab

-To configure the installed system, you need to “pivot” into it using chroot (change root).
-This makes /mnt appear as / so that every command you run applies to the installed system, not the live environment.
+To configure the installed system, you need to “pivot” into it using chroot (change root). arch-chroot remounts /mnt as the root directory (/) for this shell session, so every path and every command now refers to the installed system rather than the live environment.
+It also sets up special kernel filesystems like /proc and /sys inside the chroot so tools like grub-install work correctly.

 Terminal window